electricimp/STN1110/README.md

 Three classes are implemented for interacting with the STN1110 over UART with various levels of abstraction.

 1. UARTInterface: a low level wrapper for executing commands over UART and reading back results
-2. OBDInterface: a mid level interface for retreiving raw values of OBD-II PIDs
+2. OBDInterface: a mid level interface for retrieving raw values of OBD-II PIDs
 3. VehicleInterface: a high level interface for accessing common vehicle data like speed, RPM and temperatures.

 ## Examples